High Intensity Focused Ultrasound (HIFU)

 Question 2.
 What is the average time taken to recover after HIFU treatment?

 Answer.
-After HIFU treatment, most of the patients return to their normal daily life activities within a few days, and for complete recovery, it typically takes a few weeks.
+After HIFU treatment, most patients return to their normal daily life activities within a few days, and for complete recovery, it typically takes a few weeks.

 Question 3.
 How does HIFU compare to radiation therapy?